MicrosoftDocs/dynamics365smb-docs/financials/payables-how-work-checks.md

 The process of issuing checks suggests payments, creates ledger entries, and prints the computer checks.

+> [!NOTE]
-**Note**: To make sure that your bank only clears validated checks and amounts, you can send them a file that contains vendor, check, and payment information.
+>   To make sure that your bank only clears validated checks and amounts, you can send them a file that contains vendor, check, and payment information.
 For more information, see [How to: Export a Positive Pay file](finance-how-positive-pay.md).

 Your printer must be correctly set up with the check forms, and you must define which check layout to use.
 For more information, see [How to: Define Check Layouts](finance-how-define-check-layouts.md)